anttirauhala/traffic-stations/README.md

 # traffic-stations
-Digitraffic LAM data collector in AWS cloud and frotend to show data
+Digitraffic LAM data collector in AWS cloud and frontend to show data.

-Project is imlemented using VS Code Copilot.
+Project is implemented using VS Code Copilot.

 All components are deployed using AWS CDK.